 You can separate the types of termination into two categories:

-- Voluntary termination: Retirement, resignation etc.
+- Voluntary: Retirement, resignation etc.

 - Involuntary termination: Dismissed, made redundant etc.